-It is this combination of academic challenge and co-curricular opportunity that enables our students to win prestigious international competitions like Elizaveta, to launch a new business garnering advance sales of over 200,000 units like last year’s Young Enterprise team Elixir did, to embark on brave new worlds of academic research with the Warnock ERP as dozens of our students do each year, and to embrace new ways of developing your career, as former-Head Girl Anoushka Patel (2019) did when she accepted a paid Engineering degree with the highly exclusive Dyson Institute.
+It is this combination of academic challenge and co-curricular opportunity that enables our students to win prestigious international competitions, to launch successful new businesses as part of the Young Enterprise initiative, to embark on brave new worlds of academic research with the Warnock ERP as dozens of our students do each year, and to explore the myriad of other opportunities available to our students.

 Life in the OHS Sixth Form is about exploring – whether that’s uncovering the joys of Oxford’s museums during a day out in Oxford or joining a club in anything from Astrology and Beekeeping to Young Enterprise and Robotics.
 Some of our most popular clubs are the most unexpected.
 Origami Club, for example, has taken off to such an extent that we now run a House Origami Competition.
 Whipworm Club, meanwhile, sees students in Years 10-13 collaborating with the Wellcome Genome Campus in mapping the 15,000 genes in the human whipworm genome, with a view to curing Trichuriasis, a Neglected Tropical Disease which contributes to malnutrition in large parts of the world.
-Robotics Club, founded by former Head Girl Anoushka Patel (2019), provides another hotbed of invention and competitive one-upmanship, while those who value outdoor pursuits can get involved in Sailing Club, Eco-Club, Equestrian Club or the Duke of Edinburgh Gold Award.
+Robotics Club provides another hotbed of invention and competitive one-upmanship, while those who value outdoor pursuits can get involved in Sailing Club, Eco-Club, Equestrian Club or the Duke of Edinburgh Gold Award.